Monken Hadley: 19th century to present

 By 1827 the parish covered "580 acres, including 240 allotted in lieu of the common enclosure of Enfield Chase" and the manor was owned by Peter Moore, Esq.
 In 1830 Stoberry Lodge was built.
 In 1840 the village became part of the Metropolitan Police District, in which it remains.
 In 1889, under the Local Government Act 1888, the civil parish was transferred to Hertfordshire.
 Under the Local Government Act 1894 the parish was split in two, with a Hadley parish becoming part of the Barnet Urban District, while the remaining part of the parish became part of the East Barnet Urban District of Hertfordshire.

 The writers Kingsley Amis and Elizabeth Jane Howard lived for a time in Lemmons, a house near the Common, where their friend the Poet Laureate Cecil Day-Lewis died.
-In 1965, under the London Government Act 1963, its area was transferred to Greater London and combined with that of other districts formerly in Hertfordshire and Middlesex to form the present-day London Borough of Barnet.
+On 1 April 1965 the parish was abolished and under the London Government Act 1963, its area was transferred to Greater London and combined with that of other districts formerly in Hertfordshire and Middlesex to form the present-day London Borough of Barnet.
+At the 1951 census (one of the last before the abolition of the parish), Monken Hadley had a population of 4061.
 Spike Milligan (1918–2002), comedian, lived at Monkenhurst in the village from 1974 until 2002.